Tackling A

 TIP: We recommend reading Minis Curriculum, Session Planning & Design and Coaching Skills & STEP prior to this sample session.
 Pitch sizes and teams sizes below adjustable to group sizes/training space.

-SESSION FOCUS: Concentrate on good tackling technique and habits.
-Note - Whilst focus is Tackling, overall contact time for the session should still be controlled and managed i.e. touch games still encouraged for majority of the time, contact for Skills, Technique and closing Games.
+• Whilst focus is Tackling, overall contact time for the session should still be controlled and managed i.e. touch games still encouraged for majority of the time, contact for Skills, Technique and closing Games.

 0-15 mins - Coaches choice of Activation games (appropriate contact prep exercises included)